 Online Assessment options are available above.

 LockDown Browser is a wonderful tool to use in a proctored environment.
 Meaning a lab with someone watching the students take the test.
 LockDown Browser - on that one device, keeps students from opening other webpages and printing.
 Students' would have to install the LockDown Browser software on their own computers.
-If you are creating a test to take online away from school…students can use anything (phone, another computer…) to look at information.

 |Please visit the Canvas Guides.|